rasilvap/Perl_aws_translator/README.md

                 docker run -p 3000:3000 my-perl-app .

        #### Notes:
             Make sure to replace your-access-key, your-secret-key, and your-session-token with your actual AWS credentials.
-This command is suitable for applications that require AWS credentials to run, the token duration is one
-            hour, after this time you need to update the credentials to run the app, you can use the next command: docker run -e AWS_ACCESS_KEY_ID=your-access-key -e AWS_SECRET_ACCESS_KEY=your-secret-key -e AWS_SESSION_TOKEN=your-session-token -p 3000:3000 my-perl-app.
+This command is suitable for applications that require AWS credentials to run, the token duration is one hour, after this time you need to update the credentials to run the app, you can use the next command: docker run -e AWS_ACCESS_KEY_ID=your-access-key -e AWS_SECRET_ACCESS_KEY=your-secret-key -e AWS_SESSION_TOKEN=your-session-token -p 3000:3000 my-perl-app.

             In order to update your credentials, you would need to do a aws sso login  --profile <profile-name> and to refresh your credentials and then update them in the ./awas/credentials file.
             You can use aws configure list-profiles to know you current profile.
             Then sign in to the IAM Identity center.
-            The format of the URL is https://d-xxxxxxxxxx.awsapps.com/startor your_subdomain.awsapps.com/start and then go to the AWS Account/Command line programmatic access and copy the new credentials to update in your
+            The format of the URL is https://d-xxxxxxxxxx.awsapps.com/startor your_subdomain.awsapps.com/start and then go to the AWS Account/Command line programmatic access and reeplace the new credentials in you env vars, in the above docker command.
-           ./aws/credentials file.

 4. Test the service, open Postman and import the file:
    >  Perl-Aws-Translator.postman_collection.json